-as severe as in urban counties.
-Hence, the decline of factory employment in isolated urban manufacturing counties tended to result in manufacturing becoming relatively concentrated away from cities, in pockets of manufacturing-heavy counties.
+low-manufacturing suburbs.
+Another way to think of this pattern is "concentration through subtraction" in the reallocation of manufacturing jobs.
+As we have seen, the manufacturing share of employment declined throughout the sample period, even in rural counties.
+Yet the rural decline was not as severe as in urban counties.
+Hence, the decline of factory employment in isolated urban manufacturing counties tended to result in manufacturing becoming relatively concentrated away from cities, in pockets of manufacturing-heavy rural counties.

 The concentration-through-subtraction pattern can also be seen in the results from the full manufacturing-share regressions shown in Figure 9.
 The spatial error terms λ_t graphed in the bottom right panel do decline somewhat from the beginning of the sample period until the mid-1990s.
 However, at that point, the λ_t s decline rapidly, until they stabilize a few years before the sample end.
 Statistically, the decline in the spatial error terms after 1995 indicates that pockets of manufacturing-heavy counties that had been relatively insulated from manufacturing declines were no longer so insulated.
-This is exactly what we would expect given the 3-year manufacturing-growth regressions in the top left panel of Figure 15.
+This is exactly what we would expect given the 3-year manufacturing-growth regression results shown in the top left panel of Figure 15.
 As shown by the dotted line, the positive effect of a strong neighboring manufacturing presence on future factory-job growth disappears in the mid-1990s.
-In short, the 2000s wave of manufacturing job-losses was an equal opportunity disemployer, adversely affecting both the manufacturing job that remained in urban areas as well jobs in less-dense areas, which had been relatively insulated from job losses up to that point.
+In short, the 2000s wave of manufacturing job-losses was an equal opportunity disemployer, adversely affecting both the manufacturing jobs that remained in urban areas as well jobs in less-dense areas, which had been relatively insulated from job losses up to that point.